Paralyzed dog finds new way to get around thanks to a donated wheelchair

 WAUSAU, Wis.
-(WSAW) -- Kira is a 6-month-old German Shepherd mix.
+(WSAW) -- Kira is a 6-year-old German Shepherd mix.
 But Kira is no ordinary pup.
 She was recently surrendered to the Humane Society of Marathon County.

 Kira lays on her bed at the Humane Society of Marathon County (WSAW photo)